 But alas, Americans are opportunistic if nothing else.
 And yes the total market share of DB plans is dying and definitely on life support in the large plan market.
 But what about the often overlooked micro plan?
 What about the consultant or professional who has a really small company, maybe a few partners and a few support staff?
 Or even better the LLC or S-Corp whose only employees are a married couple.
 Could we not then create a DB pension plan benefit with a future guaranteed annuitized payment schedule, and factor in years of catch up due to the late start and larger promised benefit?
 The result is often a brilliantly designed highly customized retirement plan benefit that offers significantly six figure top line tax deductions!

 How Defined Benefit Plans Work

-Yup, there are a lot rules and it gets pretty complicated.
+Yup, there are a lot of rules, and it gets pretty complicated.
 Unlike the 401(k) space where the average plan is serviced by an advisor who has more fingers on one hand than 401(k) plans they manage, this is specialist market.
-First the plan needs a actuary and the math factors that effect it on a year over year basis are very complicated.
-Reason, is that we are using those same laws that run those legacy corporate plans, union and municipal pensions.
+First the plan needs an actuary and the math factors that effect it on a year-over-year basis are very complicated.
+Reason is that we are using those same laws that run those legacy corporate plans, union and municipal pensions.
 Another is that they are usually not in a participant directed environment where you pick funds, instead they use active money managers who understand this space.
-One mindset shift many struggle with in this concept is not wanting to make double digit returns on your money, and why that is actually a bad thing.
+One mindset-shift many people struggle with about this concept is not wanting to make double-digit returns on your money, and why that is actually a bad thing.

 Mark Twain wasn’t dead, he was in London.
 Defined Benefit/Cash Balance Plans are not dead, they are just vacationing in the micro market.